 The repository holding all files is currently https://github.com/ytisf/theZoo

-If you have any suggestions or malware that you have indexed as in the documentations please send it to us to yuvalmorirt [dot]com so we can add it for every one’s enjoyment.
+If you have any suggestions or malware that you have indexed (in the manner laid out in the documentation) please send it to us to - thezoo-submissions [a-t] morirt [.d0t.] com - so we can add it for everyone’s enjoyment.